-Active Directory Groups play a crucial role in the Identity and Access Management (IAM) strategy of any Windows-based organization, as they are used to regulate user access to several resources including email communication groups.
-The cycle of adding and removing users to and from groups forms an integral part of an IT administrator’s job.
-However, the sheer number of groups and the frequency in which users' roles change in an organization makes it a very difficult task.
-This can lead to some major problems like:
+AD groups play a crucial role in the IAM strategy of any Windows-based organization as they are used to regulate user access to several resources, including email communication groups.
+However, the sheer number of groups and the frequency with which users' roles change in an organization make group management a challenging task.

-ADSelfService Plus supports a Self-Service Active Directory Group Subscription system through which users can opt-in or opt-out of selected Distribution Groups on their own, provided that they satisfy the group subscription policies prescribed by IT administrators.
+ADSelfService Plus supports a self-service group management system through which users can opt in to and opt out of selected security and distribution groups on their own, provided they satisfy the group subscription policies prescribed by their IT administrators.

-Quite often users find themselves mailing or calling the helpdesk requesting access to a particular email group.
-With a little bit of homework or based on departmental roles, administrators can easily identify the email groups that a user would need in her/his line of duty.
-These groups can be made available to end-users in a group subscription policy.
+Quite often, users find themselves emailing or calling the help desk to request access to a particular email group.
+With a bit of research on the organizational hierarchy or departmental roles, administrators can easily identify the email groups that a user would need in their line of duty.
+These groups can be made available to end users with a group subscription policy.

-By deploying a self-service tool for Active Directory group membership changes, you can:
+By deploying a self-service tool for AD group membership changes, you can: